theupdateframework/taps/tap4.md

 This TAP requires an additional step before a client can request metadata and target files from remote repositories.
-Specifically, it requires that a client consult a mapping of repositories to file patterns that lists what repositories should be searched, and in what order, for particular files.
+Specifically, it requires that a client consult a mapping of repositories to file patterns, which lists what repositories should be searched, and in what order, to find particular files.
 By editing this list of mappings, or assignment instructions, the client, or adopter, can precisely control which repositories are to be trusted for particular target paths.
 Clients must also keep all of the metadata for each repository in a